bamlak363/comp423-course-notes/docs/tutorials/rust-setup.md

 ```

 ### Conclusion
-Great job you've just finished setting up your developement environment and you've written 'Hello, World' program in Rust.
+Great job you've just finished setting up your developement environment and you've written 'Hello COMP423' program in Rust.
 These are vital skills and hats off to you for taking that first step to tackle all types of projects, whether professional or open-source.
 Nice!!